mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * All new features and improvements coming with [!DNL Journey Optimizer] Jan '22 release have been detailed in the documentation.
 [Read more](release-notes.md)
 * The **Offer decisioning AI rankings** section has been updated with a more detailed description of the auto-optimization model.
 [Read more](../offers/ranking/auto-optimization-model.md)
-* A new section on the schema requirements needed to be able to send in event types when using a ranking strategy has been added.
+* A new section on the schema requirements needed to be able to send in event types when using an AI model has been added.
 [Read more](../offers/data-collection/schema-requirement.md)
 * The section related to [!DNL Journey Optimizer] personalization capabilities has been reorganized for better readability.
 [Read more](../personalization/personalize.md)
 * The **Create message presets** section has been divided into several sections for improved clarity.
 [Read more](../configuration/channel-surfaces.md#create-channel-surface)
 * The **Opt-out management** section has been clarified and slightly reorganized.
 [Read more](../privacy/opt-out.md#opt-out-management)